scales-okn/satyrn-api/tests/README.md

 # Testing

-Hello whoever is reading this.
-So, to run tests, you simply need to run the command `python -m unittest` inside the `tests` folder (i.e. wherever this README.md is).
+To run tests, you simply need to run the command `python -m unittest` inside the `tests` folder (i.e. wherever this README.md is).